 March 9, 2020, The morning after Sydney, Halfway home.
 Sydney marks the halfway point in our journey.
 The second day in Sydney was the 64th day of our 128 day ‘round the world cruise.
 Marked in time zones we’re 9 … Continue reading Halfway Home?
 Who knows?

 March 7.
 2020, Sydney Opera House Two years ago, we stumbled on Badu Gili, a projection of animated Australian aboriginal art onto one of the sets of sails on the Sydney Opera House.
 I found a flyer tucked into a … Continue reading Water Light (Songlines)

 The main thing we wanted to see in Perth was the Swan Tower and its bells from St. Martin in the Fields (see earlier post.) and by the time we got to the tower I thought post would be titled … Continue reading Perth Post

-we Fremantle, Australia was the last port Pop sailed into before reaching Calcutta and the CBI Theater in World War II.
-In one of his letters he described an “armada” of allied shipping gathered in this staging area, although, to … Continue reading Frebo
+Fremantle, Australia was the last port Pop sailed into before reaching Calcutta and the CBI Theater in World War II.
+In one of his letters he described an “armada” of allied shipping gathered in this staging area, although, to me, … Continue reading Frebo

 Each Community Station is unique but somehow we are all the same.
 This was to be our one shot at seeing Australian Wildlife in the wild.
 Instead we found a community radio station.
 Kangaroo Island is an island nearly 100 … Continue reading Community Radio and Kangaroos.